ArachnidAbby/BCL/docs/source/tutorial/variables.rst

     }

 BCL will automatically convert between datatypes if necessary and if possible.
 We can't convert a string to an int for example.
+But, a smaller int can be automatically converted to a bigger one.

 ###############
 Variable scope